hungyipu/hungyipu.github.io/lecture/GR.md

   - `"Gravity: An Introduction to Einstein's General Relativity"` by James B. Hartle

   - `"A first course in general relativity"` by Bernard Schutz

-  - `"Exploring Black Holes: Introduction to General Relativity"` by Edwin F. Taylor, John A. Wheeler

   - `"Gravitation"` by Charles W. Misner, Kip S. Thorne, John A. Wheeler